• Skip to primary navigation

 • Add the remaining ingredients to your flour mixture - ground almonds, confectioner's sugar, vanilla sugar, and salt.
 Mix until combined.
 Dough should be crumbly, but hold together when pinched between two fingers.
 If you're having trouble getting your dough to come together, add up to a tablespoon of water and mix until a dough forms.

 • Toss dough out onto wax paper or parchment.
-Form into a disc, wrap, and refrigerate for one hour (up to 24 hours).
+Form into a disc, wrap, and refrigerate for one hour (or up to 24 hours).

-• Place crescents 2 inches apart on a lined baking sheet.
-Bake for 12-14 minutes, or until edges are lightly browned.
+• Bake for about 12-14 minutes, or until edges are lightly browned and tops look set.

-• Meanwhile, combine dusting ingredients - confectioner's sugar and vanilla sugar in a small bowl.
+• Meanwhile, combine confectioner's sugar and vanilla sugar in a small bowl.

 • Immediately upon removing cookies from the oven, top each cookie generously with prepared dusting sugar.